AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 The Ash web app is the **main entry point** to interact with the protocol.

 Subnet owners use it to create, configure, validate, and monitor their Subnets/blockchains.
-Retail users use it to liquid-stake AVAX and Subnet native tokens, participate in DAO votes, and claim rewards.
+Retail users use it to stake AVAX, participate in DAO votes, and claim rewards.
 Node operators use it to manage their validator nodes.

 ### Ansible Avalanche Collection